arriagajorge/convolution_discrete_case/README.md

-With the namednum object in R, it is possible to do convolution in discrete case.
+With namednum object in R, it is possible to do convolution in discrete case.

 The following code is how to use this function.